-If you’ve considered a visit to a chiropractor, you may hear about our use of x-rays in determining whether or not we can start to do chiropractic adjustments.
+If you’ve considered a visit to a chiropractor, you may hear about our use of radiographic examination (x-rays) in determining whether or not we can start to do chiropractic adjustments.

 Do you really need the x-rays?
 What are we looking for anyway?
 Isn’t everyone “messed up” and you find something on x-rays all the time anyway?
 These are all good and reasonable questions that I’ll attempt to answer here in addressing the need for a radiographic examination.